rdiez/Tools/OpenVPN/README.txt

 OpenVPN has been an unnecessarily painful experience.
 I hope it gets replaced with something sensible soon.

-We will be bridging with a TAP interface.
+We will be bridging the LAN with a TAP interface.
 This way, we do not have to change anything in the existing TCP/IP infrastructure on your local network.

 Later note: Instead of bridging, it is probably best to use routing (a TUN interface) together with